bhaavyagarg07-ux/pwn.college_bhaavya/CitadelCTF.md

 ## The sound of music
 Reading through the hints last hinted for last fm citadweller user i found one part of the flag then in rym another part and there was spotify link which gave the third part of the flag

-## AetherCorp NetprobX
-In order to try to find the loopholes in the website login database, we found SQL injecting could be one of the ways.
-But none of the usual commands worked , upon browsing we found %0A could be used before each command instead of ' and it worked.
-So we tried out the UNION SELECT attack along with injecting NULL.Until the no of NULL s exceeded the no of columns which were getting selected by the original SQL query, a particular error was showing error but the page changed when there were 3 Null.
-We got a list of employees but it didn't provide any useful clue.
-So then we used ls command to view all the files, we found potential files that could hold the key and then found blacksite_key.dat file and got the flag by reading it.

 ## Feels like we only go backwards
 using https://dogbolt.org/?id=2d45bdb9-e245-4ac3-bff3-71fe224d8bfa#Ghidra=438 converted the file to code